Asma Jahangir Award for Cultural Contribution Towards Social JusticeResearch Grant

 Grant Amount: PKR 500,000*

-To be given to an individual or collective who has rendered significant cultural contributions to advance social justice in Pakistan.
+Awarded to an individual or collective who has rendered significant cultural contributions to advance social justice in Pakistan.
 Practices may include any medium(s) of artistic and cultural expression, such as visual arts, cinema, dance, theater, music, literature, as well as educational and institutional contributions.
 The juried Award will be given every two years coinciding with the Lahore Biennale cycle.

 The 2018 Award recognizes the life and work of Pakistan’s eminent artist and social activist Lala Rukh (1948-2017).